 Access to affordable health care is critical to quality of life in the Capital Region and to the success of American small businesses trying to compete in a global market.
 The Affordable Care Act, passed in 2010, is far from a perfect law.
 That is why we have to respond to challenges in our healthcare system and fix the parts of the ACA that don’t work while moving forward with the provisions that do.

-In 2020 alone, we have seen the effects of climate change such as devastating Australian wildfires or the more frequent flooding within the United States.
+In the past couple of years alone, we have seen the effects of climate change such as more frequent flooding, more violent weather systems, and a historic blizzard in Texas.
 Not only is fighting climate change our top global security threat as identified by the Pentagon, it will also bring stable and good paying jobs to the United States and the Capital Region.

 We too often forget that those struggling with mental illness are constantly forced to fight a battle on two fronts.
 Not only do they have to grapple with themselves -- with their own thoughts and mind -- but they also have to contend with the negative assumptions made about those with mental illness, which are pervasive in our society.